Simperium/simperium-ios/README.md

 * Auth UI is in a .xib but could live more happily as code instead
 * External libraries are included as source files instead of submodules

-If you spot more transgressions that you don't feel like fixing yourself, please add an issue, append to this list via a pull request, or [contact us](http://simperium.com/contact/).
+If you spot more transgressions that you don't feel like fixing yourself, you can add an issue, append to this list via a pull request, or [contact us](http://simperium.com/contact/).

 License
 -------